jonahsnider/convert/README.md

 ## Features

-- Full build time and runtime checks of conversions
+- Full build time and runtime validation of conversions
 - Using a web framework like Next.js or Nuxt.js?
 You get 0-cost build-time conversions.
 Convert is totally side-effect free, so [**conversions will be precalculated at build-time**](https://github.com/jonahsnider/convert/blob/master/docs/build-time-optimizations.tsx), so absolutely **zero conversion code is sent to clients**!
-- Works in browsers and Node.js (UMD, ESModules, and CommonJS builds provided)
+- Works in browsers and Node.js (UMD and ESM builds will work anywhere)
-- Out of the box ES3 backwards-compatibility (works since Node.js 0.9.1, probably earlier)
+- Out of the box ES3 backwards-compatibility (CI tests on Node.js v0.9.1)
-- 0 dependencies
+- Absolutely tiny bundle size and 0 dependencies
-- Supports bigints if you pass something with `typeof` `bigint`
+- Supports bigints without breaking on old engines

 ## Usage

-API documentation for the latest version is generated and available online.
+Generated API documentation for the latest version is available online.

 [**View docs**](https://convert.jonah.pw).